w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/sounds-identified.md

 :::

 :::except-when
-Except when it is a decorative video.
+It is a decorative video.
 :::

 :::applies-when